tthorntone/AdNauseam-Wiki/Cloud-storage.md

 Cloud storage is also often referred to as _sync_, as in [_Firefox Sync_](https://support.mozilla.org/1/firefox/43.0a1/Linux/en-US/prefs-weave) feature, or [Chrome browser's sync setting through a Google account](https://support.google.com/chrome/answer/165139), i.e. the ability to synchronize browser and extensions settings across multiple devices.

-In uBlock Origin, the cloud storage support must be explicitly enabled by the user, from the _Settings_ pane in the dashboard: check the _"Enable cloud storage support"_ checkbox.
-This will give you access to whatever cloud storage support your browser vendors offer you.
+In uBlock Origin, cloud storage support must be explicitly enabled by the user, from the _Settings_ pane in the dashboard: check the _"Enable cloud storage support"_ checkbox.

 Once you enable cloud storage support, a new UI widget will be available in the dashboard for panes which support the export/import of settings to/from cloud storage: